 - All books are accepted on a review consideration basis.
 This means I do not guarantee a review for any book.

 - I do not schedule review dates.
-As such, I do not participate in blog tours, nor do I promise specific review dates.
+As such, I do not participate in blog tours, nor do I promise specific review dates or time frames.

 - Please keep a three month time frame in mind while pitching.
 I rarely accommodate last-minute reviews.